kubade220/MrBuggy3-Guru99-Bank-App-Swagger-Pet-Store/Bug-reports/readme.md

 # Bug reports
 ### About the documents
-In this document the cumulative bug reports has been presented.
-Bugs have been linked to the executed test cases [link to TC execution here.](https://github.com/MalfiRG/Project1/blob/main/Tests-execution/Test-execution-report.pdf)
+This document presents the cumulative bug reports and links them to the executed test cases [link to TC execution here.](https://github.com/MalfiRG/Project1/blob/main/Tests-execution/Test-execution-report.pdf)

 ## Table of Contents
 | Bug reports (pdf) | Issues screenshots (png) |